-- 1. Install the oven shelves in the oven, then position the range where it will be installed. - Check for levelness by placing a spirit level or a partially filled cup of water on one of the oven shelves.
-If using a spirit level, take two readings-with the level placed diagonally first in one direction and then the other.
+- 1. Install the oven shelves in the oven and position the range where it will be installed. - 2.
+Check for levelness by placing a spirit level or a cup, partially filled with water, on one of the oven shelves.
+If using a spirit level, take two readings-with the level placed diagonally first in one direction and then the other. - 3.
+Remove the storage drawer, broiler drawer or kick panel.
+The front leveling legs can be adjusted from the bottom and the rear legs can be adjusted from the top or bottom.

-- 3. Remove the broiler drawer.
-The front leveling legs can be adjusted from the bottom and the rear legs can be adjusted from the top or the bottom. - Use an open-end or adjustable wrench to adjust the leveling legs until the range is level. - 5.
+- 4. Use an open-end or adjustable wrench to adjust the leveling legs until the range is level. - 5.
 After the range is level, slide the range away from the wall so that the Anti-Tip device can be installed.